 Based on the college codes and the principles which undergird it, violations are classified as indicated on the chart below.
-The portion of the handbook (pp. 11-16) focusing on residence hall life provides further details regarding standards of conduct for students.
+The portion of the handbook (pp. 11-17) focusing on residence hall life provides further details regarding standards of conduct for students.
+Any violation of law can lead to disciplinary action as deemed appropriate by the Dean of Students.

 CATEGORY I: DEAN'S OFFICE CATEGORY II: SUBJECT TO RWD COMMITTEE HEARING CATEGORY III: AUTOMATIC SUSPENSION Dress code violations Residence hall violations, including improper sign out, toy guns, insubordination to supervisors.
-Use or possession of controlled substances/illegal drugs in any amount, or the possession of drug use paraphernalia Inappropriate displays of affection Lying to Florida College personnel, whether in writing or verbally Use, possession, or being under the influence of alcohol Disruptive or disrespectful classroom behavior Academic dishonesty, as defined in this handbook ( pp. 5, 8 ) Sexual relationships outside of the marriage relationship Use of profanity Entering or patronizing any place that provides an atmosphere contrary to the ideals of Florida College Possession of firearms, weapons or explosives Curfew violations Absence from campus during the overnight hours (for resident students) without permission Violence: including hazing, physical or sexual harassment, abuse, fighting Meeting a member of the opposite sex in a private residence, or in one's residence hall room, without permission Theft Willful damage or destruction of Florida College property Sexual misconduct, including dating violence, domestic violence, stalking, sexual assault Unauthorized entry or possession of keys to any Florida College facility or property other than an assigned residence hall room Gambling Tampering with fire safety equipment or sounding a false alarm Possession of fireworks, pellet or BB guns Six unexcused absences from chapel in one semester Tobacco use Any disorderly activity deemed by the Dean of Students to create a hazard for the Florida College community Three category I rule violations
+Use or possession of controlled substances/illegal drugs in any amount, or the possession of drug use paraphernalia Inappropriate displays of affection Lying to Florida College personnel, whether in writing or verbally Use, possession, or being under the influence of alcohol Disruptive or disrespectful classroom behavior Academic dishonesty, as defined in this handbook (pp. 5, 8) Sexual relationships outside of the marriage relationship Use of profanity Entering or patronizing any place that provides an atmosphere contrary to the ideals of Florida College Possession of firearms, weapons or explosives Curfew violations Absence from campus during the overnight hours (for resident students) without permission Violence: including hazing, physical or sexual harassment, abuse, fighting Meeting a member of the opposite sex in a private residence, or in one's residence hall room, without permission Theft Willful damage or destruction of Florida College property Sexual misconduct, including dating violence, domestic violence, stalking, sexual assault Unauthorized entry or possession of keys to any Florida College facility or property other than an assigned residence hall room Gambling Tampering with fire safety equipment or sounding a false alarm Possession of fireworks, pellet or BB guns Six unexcused absences from chapel in one semester Tobacco use Any disorderly activity deemed by the Dean of Students to create a hazard for the Florida College community Three category I rule violations Retaliation